 - Open enrollment: Your choice of HMO or PPO plan is valid for the fiscal year and cannot be changed in the middle of it.
 If you wish to change your choice, you can do so during open enrollment, which is usually between October-November.
 The new changes go into effect in January.
 Note: Life changes, such as birth of a child or adoption of a child, or marriage, or a dependent arriving in US or losing other health insurance can qualify you for changing your options during the fiscal year.

 Berkeley Lab offers a free check-up for all new employees including health physical examination, routine laboratory analysis (CBC, blood chemistry panel, lipoprotein analysis and urinalysis), audiogram and vision screening for acuity.
-You can also get prescription safety glasses free of charge if you need them to work efficiently.

 Reach out to the International Researchers and Scholars Office (ISRO) or Visa Services representatives for questions related to your visa.
 Postdocs at the Lab are typically on J1 visa or F1 visa with STEM OPT.
 If you’re on OPT, ensure that ISRO and your Designated School Official (DSO) at the international office of the University you graduated from have your most recent employment updates.
 If you plan to travel, make sure you have a valid visa and travel signature on your I-20.
 If you are on J visa, make sure you have a travel signature from ISRO (must be renewed annually) and inform them before leaving the country regardless of whether it is for a conference or vacation.
 Also, remember to send them a copy of your I-94 form after returning to the US.